Bone cancer starts inside the bones. Find out who gets bone cancer, where it starts and how common it is.

 How common it is

-Even in younger people bone sarcoma is extremely rare.
-In 2015, there were around 550 new cases of bone sarcoma in the UK.
-That’s around 2 cases diagnosed every day.
+Even in younger people, bone sarcoma is extremely rare.
+Around 560 people are diagnosed each year in the UK.
+That’s less than 2 cases diagnosed every day.